dedbox/racket-algebraic/README.md

 possible to the terms they match, including:

 - Plain old Racket structs

 - Unquoted literal values: boolean, number, string, bytes, char

 - Unquoted containers that look like literals: pair, list, vector, hash

 - Quoted data, including symbols

 - Quasiquoted data with escapes

+Other notable features include:

+- Pattern guards, aliases, rest args, and wildcard/variable naming conventions all have a consistent look and feel across all function and macro forms.

-Other notable features include pattern guards, rest args / ellipsis patterns, intuitive naming conventions for wildcards and variables, and support for the `:syntax-class` macro variable naming convention.
+- Macros also support ellipsis patterns and the `:syntax-class` naming convention.

-A regular expression literal in a pattern will match a string, byte string, or input port; and can destructure captured sub-matches.
+- Regular expression patterns for functional string processing.

 ## Installation and Use